 Applicants must provide course prescriptions together with proof of competence.
-In-house training is acceptable provided it meets these criteria.
+Corporate training is acceptable provided it meets these criteria.
 Where formal assessment of competence is not available an attestation of competence by an employer is acceptable.

 Applicants holding other quality related qualifications may submit these qualifications for consideration as alternative proof of competence in the skills and body of knowledge required.
 Such alternative qualifications must have been formally and independently assessed by a qualifications provider acceptable to NZOQ.
 NZOQ will evaluate such qualifications for equivalence on a case by case basis and where equivalence is established accept such qualifications as proof of competency in the skills and body of knowledge required for certification.

 The onus to provide documented evidence of proof of the equivalence of an alternative qualification shall rest with the applicant.